Master and Commander: First US and UK publications 1969 / 70

 In the 1960s two of O'Brian's seafaring books for children, The Golden Ocean (1956) and The Unknown Shore (1959), caught the attention of a US publisher, J B Lippincott, who were seeking an author to follow in the footsteps of C S Forester, creator of the Hornblower series of novels.
 Forester had died in 1966 and a year later, at the age of 53, O'Brian started work on Master and Commander.
 The novel was first published in the US by Lippincott in 1969.

 O'Brian's then UK publisher Macmillan, who had originally agreed to jointly commission the book, rejected it as too full of jargon.
 It was taken up and published by Collins in 1970.

 The novel did respectably in Britain ("selling a most surprising number" according to O'Brian), but was not initially successful in the US.
 O'Brian later commented, "I am sorry to say that the Americans did not like it much at its first appearance (they have changed their minds since, bless them)".

 Lippincott persevered in the US with publication of the next two novels in the series, Post Captain (1972) and HMS Surprise (1973), though sales remained slow.
 A change of US publisher to Stein and Day for The Mauritius Command did not help, and US publications ceased with Desolation Island in 1978.

 Norton US reissue 1990

-In 1989 Starling Lawrence, an editor with the US publisher W W Norton, borrowed a copy of The Reverse of the Medal from O'Brian's London literary agent to read on his flight home to New York.
+In 1989, Starling Lawrence, an editor with the American publisher W. W. Norton & Company, borrowed a copy of The Reverse of the Medal from O'Brian's London literary agent to read on his flight home to New York.
 Lawrence persuaded Norton that in spite of the failed attempts of two previous US publishers Master and Commander and the subsequent novels were worth re-publishing.
 Norton's re-issued series (from 1990) was an almost immediate success and drew a new, large readership.